michaelb/sniprun/README.md

 ### My usage recommandation & tricks

 - Map the run command to a simple command such as `<leader>f` (or just `f` in visual mode).
-  (if you don't know about a leader key you can find a short explanation [here](https://vim.works/2019/03/03/vims-leader-key-wtf-is-it/).
+  (if you don't know what is the leader key you can find a short explanation [here](https://vim.works/2019/03/03/vims-leader-key-wtf-is-it/)).

 ```
 nmap <leader>f <Plug>SnipRun